Research and Story Development

 Revised Story Development

 I went back to the drawing board to revise some of his stories that could be used within the experience of the wearable.
 I began to focus on the feeling of being scared.
-One story developed was about people visiting an abandoned teddy bear factory and having to fight them off with an interactive blaster.
-Concepts from these stories were then created, as seen below.
 From feedback, I found that some of these concepts could be felt by the person wearing them but not seen externally, which is a requirement.

 Conceptualization